-Helping Kids Cope With Tragedy – Rochester Community Schools has released a response to the tragic shooting in Newtown, Connecticut in the way of a helpful article to help kids cope with tragedy.
+Helping Kids Cope With Tragedy – Several Oakland County school districts have released a response to the tragic shooting at Oxford High School in the way of a helpful article to help kids cope with tragedy.
 The article is written by school psychologist Dr. Charles Fay of The Love and Logic Institute.

 What to Say to Help Them Feel Safe and Secure